Conflict Resolution Certificate

 Conflict is a natural part of human interaction, at home and at work.
 Managing conflict in healthy and productive ways is a valuable skill almost anyone can learn.
 Workplaces, the criminal justice system, the government, public agencies, health-care institutions, churches and schools all need effective, long-term strategies for resolving conflict.
 Not surprisingly, conflict resolution credentials impress employers.

 Courses for the certificate are taught by KIPCOR staff and outside practitioners and experts.
-Many courses are “intensives” – taught all day over 2-4 days – to allow candidates to complete certificate courses without weekly interruptions of busy schedules.
-Check the calendar for current offerings of certificate courses.
+Many courses are “intensives” – taught in 3-4 hour blocks over the course of several days or weeks – to allow candidates to complete certificate courses without major interruptions to busy schedules.
+In recent years, KIPCOR has also shifted to teaching many of our trainings on Zoom, to allow candidates from across the state and around the country to participate fully.
+Check the KIPCOR Training Calendar for current offerings of certificate courses.

-All certificate students are required to take the following Core Courses:
+All certificate students are required to take the following 3 core courses:

 Practical Skills for Managing Interpersonal Conflict (SSC 460 – 2 hrs/units) – Core Mediation Training *